 Tickets are $75 general and $70 for Y-MSCA members.
 Tickets are available from Y-MSCA Board Members or order online here.
 All proceeds from the evening will benefit the community programs of The Yakima-Morelia Sister City Association.

-We invite you to invest in this exciting new event that benefits cultural collaboration and understanding in our community.
+We invite you to invest in this exciting event that benefits cultural collaboration and understanding in our community.
 Consider becoming a sponsor of this unique event through these sponsorship levels.
-It's a great opportunity to get together with friends and colleagues and enjoy a delicious five course meal, sample a variety of tequila and mezcal and assorted beverages and learn more about the history and culture of tequila, mezcal and our Sister City, Morelia.
+It's a great opportunity to get together with friends and colleagues and enjoy a delicious five course meal, sample a variety of tequila, mezcal and assorted beverages and learn more about the history and culture of tequila, mezcal and our Sister City, Morelia.

 MORE ABOUT THE TEQUILA AND MEZCAL AT NOCHE AGAVE

 Tequila is a distilled alcoholic beverage made from the blue agave plant, primarily in the highlands of Jalisco, Mexico, northwest of the city of Tequila, but also in certain areas of Michoacán, where our sister city is located.
 Mezcal is a distilled alcoholic beverage made from the maguey plant (a form of agave, Agave americana) native to Mexico.
 The word mezcal comes from Nahuatl mexcalli which means "oven-cooked agave."
 While dining on tequila-inspired courses with your friends, you'll learn how the agave plant is harvested and tequila/mezcal created.
 Plus so much more!